Izinto okufanele zicatshangelwe ekwakhiweni kwe-EMI/EMC yokuhambisana kwekhamera module

 Camera modules often connect to host devices via cables or flexible PCBs (FPCs), which can act as antennas for EMI:

-• Impedance Matching: Qinisekisa ukuthi amakhebuli nezixhumi zifana ne-impedance ye-PCB traces (ngokuvamile 50Ω noma 100Ω ye-differential pairs) ukuze unciphise ukujikeleza kwesignali okwakha i-EMI.
+• Impedance Matching: Qinisekisa ukuthi amakhebuli nezixhumi zihambisana ne-impedance ye-PCB traces (ngokuvamile 50Ω noma 100Ω ye-differential pairs) ukuze kuncishiswe ukujikeleza kwesignali okwakha i-EMI.

 • Twisted Pairs: For unshielded cables, twist signal and return lines to minimize loop area, reducing electromagnetic radiation and susceptibility.